-To address the above problems, a parallel simulator-Ivy and a high efficient load balancing method on multicore machines are proposed, based on our initial work in [25] and [39].
+To address the above problems, a parallel simulator-Ivy and a high efficient load balancing method on multi-core machines are proposed, based on our initial work in [25,39].
 Adopting our method, Ivy can support dynamic structure in a distributed, a centralized, or a hybrid way; deep extraction of the parallelism between models; and fine-grained parallel execution of models.
-Moreover it can migrate unbalanced load between cores without pausing the whole system and without copying Chen Yang et al.

-the state of LPs, and can add or release cores on demand.
+Moreover it can migrate unbalanced load between cores without pausing the whole system and without copying the state of LPs, and can add or release cores on demand.
 The comprehensive experiment shows that our simulator can achieve better performance.